Reposave/Prac6-Server/README.md

 ## A Simple Server with Python Flask

-This project simply serves up `"Hello World!"` on port `:80` of your balena device.
+This project simply serves up `"OK hand"` on port `:80` of your balena device.

 To get this project up and running, you will need to signup for a balena account [here][signup-page] and set up a device.
 Once you are set up with balena, you will need to clone this repo locally: